Foreign relations of China: Cuba

 China-Cuban relations are based on trade, credits, and investments which have increased significantly since the 1990s.
 China is Cuba's second largest trading partner after Venezuela.
 At a ceremonial trade gathering in Havana in early 2006, China's ambassador to Cuba said "Our government has a firm position to develop trade co-operation between our countries.
 The policy, the orientation, has been determined.
 What's left is the work to complete our plans."

 Bilateral trade between China and Cuba in 2005 totaled US$777 million, of which US$560 million were Chinese exports to Cuba.
 China is sending a growing amount of durable goods to Cuba.
 Chinese goods have become the primary tools both in the planned revitalization of Cuban transport infrastructure and in the "Energy Revolution" of 2006 to provide electricity to the Cuban populace.

 Sinopec, the Chinese state oil company, has an agreement with state-owned Cupet (Cuba Petroleum) to develop oil resources.
 As of mid-2008, SINOPEC had done some seismic testing for oil resources on the island of Cuba, but no drilling.
 The company also has a contract for joint production in one of Cuba's offshore areas of high potential yield, off the coast of Pinar del Río, but had done no off-shore drilling as of mid-2008.

 In November 2005, PetroChina Great Wall Drilling Co., Ltd. and CUPET held a ceremony for the signing of two drilling service contracts.
 Great Wall Drilling has provided drilling rigs for oil exploration on Cuba's north coast.

+Northern America

 United States

 Once the UN issue was resolved, relations with the United States began to thaw.
 In 1972, President Richard Nixon visited China.
 China backed away from support of North Vietnam in the Vietnam War.
-In late 1978, China became concerned over Vietnam's efforts to establish open control over Laos and Cambodia.
+In late 1978, China became concerned over Vietnam's efforts to establish open control over Cambodia and Laos.
 In response to the Soviet-backed Vietnamese invasion of Cambodia, China fought an inconclusive border war with Vietnam (February–March 1979).

 Formal diplomatic relations were established with the U.S. in 1979, and the two nations have experienced more than a quarter century of antagonistic relations over such issues as Taiwan, balance of trade, intellectual property rights, nuclear proliferation, currency intervention, securities fraud and human rights.